All 50 states are vulnerable to an earthquake occurrence, making us all susceptible to its dangers and devastation.

 Preparing for an Earthquake: Basic Supplies

-- You'll need a fire extinguisher to stop small fires and a pipe wrench to turn off broken gas lines.
+- Own a fire extinguisher to stop small fires and a pipe wrench to turn off broken gas lines.
 Gas leaks are extremely dangerous, so take the necessary precautions.
 Stay alert for gas fumes, have a wrench to turn off the gas in the event of a leak, open windows for ventilation and do not use flame materials such as matches, lighters, cigarettes and candles.

 - With no sewage lines, you'll need plastic bags for garbage and human waste.